All Episodes

 I think what Julian Assange is suggesting here is what you and I have discussed for many years.

-Now we look at the Clinton Foundation, and you know, her taking money from all these countries that practice sharia and kill gays and lesbians like Saudi Arabia, and you blew this open wide open in your book.
+Now, we look at the Clinton Foundation, and, you know, her taking money from all these countries that practice Sharia and kill gays and lesbians like Saudi Arabia, and you blew this open wide open in your book.

-Uh, she doesn't criticize countries like Saudi Arabia because they gave up the twenty-five million of the foundation, ten million of the Clinton Library, and meanwhile they persecute gays and lesbians and put them to death.
+She doesn't criticize countries like Saudi Arabia because they gave up to $25 million of the foundation, $10 million of the Clinton Library.

-They persecute women and treat them like third class citizens, tell them how to dress, say they can't drive, they need men's permission to go to work or school, uh, four male eye witnesses for a charge of rape.
+They need men's permission to go to work or school, four male eyewitnesses for a charge of rape.

 She takes all this money.